-Women who have cesareans often feel a disconnect from their birth experience, and usually have to wait an extended time to bond with their baby.
+Birthing parents who have Cesareans often feel a disconnect from their birth experience, and usually have to wait an extended time to bond with their baby.
 It turns out this does not have to be the case.
-Dr. Pamela Berens tells us about changes to the cesarean experience that can make a difference.
+Dr. Pamela Berens tells us about changes to the Cesarean experience that can make a difference.

 What we talked about:

-- Flexibility and taking into account the birthing mom’s wishes
+- Flexibility and taking into account the birthing parent’s wishes

-- How family-centered Cesareans help birthing moms participate and feel more connected with their birth
+- How family-centered Cesareans help birthing parents participate and feel more connected with their birth

 - Immediate skin-to-skin as a goal